reigndario/the-discount-house/docs/UI_LOAN_FLOW_WALKTHROUGH.md

 ## 7. Lender Publishes the Default Offer Bundle

 1. Click `Builder`.
-2. In `Preference Bundles (ranked)`, select the top lender bundle, usually `Senior Supply`.
+2. If you don't see a bunch of pre-populated preferences in `Preference Bundles (ranked)`, select the top lender bundle, usually `Senior Supply`.
-3. Confirm `Collateral asset` matches the borrower demo collateral market.
+3. Select the `Collateral asset` that matches the borrower demo collateral market name you chose earlier.
 The dropdown should show the borrower token name/address and vesting manager if the same browser session saw the borrower onboarding.
+REMEMBER THE NAME YOU USED!!
-4. Do not change the default sliders or priority polygon.
+4. Do not change the default sliders or priority polygon the first time.
+It's really an advanced feature.
 5. Click `Publish Private Offer`.
 6. In the `Publish Private Offer` modal, sign transactions as requested while it advances through:
    - `Bundle`